-Each of its eight tourist regions is a world of its own.
+Each of this tourist regions is a world of its own.
 But they all have one thing in common: the beauty of a landscape that invites you to hike its mountains, dive into its lakes, enjoy its nature and let yourself be enchanted by its irresistible charm.

 The charming, untouched and diverse natural landscape of the Attersee-Attergau region has inspired artists such as Gustav Mahler, Franz Welser-Möst or Christian Ludwig Attersee for many decades.
 The Attersee with its deep turquoise blue water is a paradise for bathers and divers.
 From the Attergau observation tower, hikers can look out over a vast area from the Salzkammergut to the Salzburg mountains.

 Nestled in a sunny valley between the Dachstein massif and the dead mountains lies the Ausseerland-Salzkammergut.
 The region between the Upper Austrian-Styrian border and the Grimming as a remarkable conclusion is also the home of major events such as the Narcissus Festival in spring or the Seer Open Air in summer.
 These events are complemented by the Grimming-Therme and the Narcissus Bad Aussee.

 Bad Ischl has had an excellent reputation as a spa and recreation resort since the 1820s.
 This living tradition has been combined with modern spa facilities in the form of the SalzkammergutTherme Bad Ischl.
 Prominent artists bequeathed a great heritage to the spa town, which is passed on in the form of the annual Lehár Festival.